-February 24, 2019 / By Oceana Setaysha
+February 7, 2020 / By Oceana Setaysha

 Located on Summer Street, Mr Lim is a place and a person, both believing in the best when it comes to Korean and Chinese foods.
-Since coming to Australia in 2009, the man behind Mr Lim (and from whom it takes its name) has been involved in Australia’s foodie scene.
-Originally part of the local sushi house, Mr Lim soon realised he could be offering more exciting, vibrant, dynamic and sustainable food to the people of Orange.
+Since coming to Australia in 2009, the man behind Mr Lim (and from whom it takes its name), has been involved in the foodie scene in many different ways.
+Originally starting out with Mr Sushi King (below), Mr Lim soon realised he could also be offering more exciting, vibrant, dynamic and sustainable food to the people of Orange.

-Sweet Sour Salt – Stunning modern Asian goodies (above)
+Sweet Sour Salt

 Sweet Sour Salt is an Orange restaurant that seems to just "get it".
 Since opening in 2010, its owners have focused on being punchy and memorable, and it shows in the name, dining experience and stunning food.
 Offering fun casual dining and a wide variety of Asian-inspired dishes, Sweet Sour Salt has a super funky interior, lots of wonderful local wines and beers, top quality service and great value.
 It also offers online booking and ordering, with both home delivery and take away options available.

 The first modern Japanese cuisine to find its home in Orange, Raku Izakaya, or Raku for short, is an eatery that would fit in perfectly on the streets of Sydney.
 Of course, if it was there it wouldn’t have access to the incredibly high quality raw ingredients that make Orange restaurants a cut above the rest.
 New to the Orange foodie scene, Raku Izakaya is a Japanese dining alternative for those wanting something truly spectacular served up in a casual atmosphere.

 We think you should know: The Weekender's travel guides are independently written by real travellers.
 We do not receive any money from, or have a sponsorship arrangement with, any of the entities listed in, or referred to in this article.